assetricity/isbm2_adaptor_rest/docs/ChannelManagementApi.md

 require 'time'
 require 'isbm2_adaptor_rest'
 # setup authorization
-ISBMRestAdaptor.configure do |config|
+IsbmRestAdaptor.configure do |config|
   # Configure HTTP basic authorization: username_password
   config.username = 'YOUR USERNAME'
   config.password = 'YOUR PASSWORD'
 end

-api_instance = ISBMRestAdaptor::ChannelManagementApi.new
+api_instance = IsbmRestAdaptor::ChannelManagementApi.new
 channel_uri = 'channel_uri_example' # String | The identifier of the channel to be accessed (retrieved, deleted, modified, etc.) opts = {
   security_tokens: [{"username":"user001","password":"password001"},{"username":"someOtherUser","password":"theirPassword"}] # Array<SecurityToken|UsernameToken|Hash> | The security tokens to remove: each token must be specified in full to be removed, i.e., specifying only the username of a UsernamePassword token is insufficient.